-Looking to get into a regular creative practice?
-Here are some tips and tricks to draw regularly with the Zentangle method.
+Are you interested in setting up a regular creative practice?
+I share in this article some tips on how to draw regularly with the Zentangle Method.

 The Zentangle method is an easy-to-learn method that allows you to relax while drawing with pen and paper.
 You can learn more by reading the article What is the Zentangle™ Method? or by visiting zentangle.com from Zentangle Method founders Rick Roberts and Maria Thomas.

-To start drawing regularly with the Zentangle Method, you don’t need much equipment: a pen, a pencil and some paper.
+To start drawing regularly with the Zentangle Method, you don’t need much equipment: a pen, a pencil and some paper will work fine.
 I discuss this in more detail in the article Traveling Light with the Zentangle Method.

-Now here are some tips to help you get started with a regular creative practice.
+Here are some tips and tricks to help you get started with a regular creative practice.

 First tip: Don’t let a lack of space stop you from drawing regularly with the Zentangle Method.

-Often, a lack of dedicated creative space can be a barrier to creativity.
-However, you don’t need much space or materials to start drawing with the Zentangle method.
+Often, the lack of a dedicated creative space can be a roadblock to creativity.

-I recommend gathering the minimum materials (a pen, a pencil, a tortillon or blender and some paper) and putting them in a kit or basket.
+I recommend that you gather the minimum materials you need and put them in a kit or basket.

-If you have to take the time to gather everything each time, it’s much easier to tell yourself that you won’t have time.
+If you have to take the time to put everything together every time, it will be much easier to tell yourself that you don’t have time.

-On the other hand, having materials on hand will help you get started whenever you feel like it.
+On the other hand, having materials readily available will help you get started whenever you feel like it or have the time.

 Quick Tip: Zentangle materials don’t take up much space.
 You can also carry a small kit in your bag.
 That way, you can draw anywhere you go.

-Here’s a picture of my Zentangle kit that always travels with me.
+Here’s a picture of my Zentangle kit, which I always carry with me when I travel.

-Tip #2: Find the time that works best for you.
+Tip number 2: Find the time that works best for you.

 It’s not always easy to find time to create in our busy lives.
 Why not set aside 5–15-minute slots in your calendar to get started.